 Rudin earned a scholarship of the Studienstiftung des deutschen Volkes, and in 1990–91 was awarded a scholarship for a six-month sojourn in Paris at the Cité Internationale des Arts from the Bavarian Ministry for Cultural Affairs.
 In 2010 he received the Cultural Award of the Main-Kinzig-Region near Frankfurt for outstanding cultural and artistic performance.
 Many of his compositions for chamber music, choir and orchestra have won prizes at German and international competitions and are performed worldwide.

-From 1999 to 2005 Rudin was a member of the International WASBE-Board.
-Since 2003 he has served as vice president of the Hessian section of the German Composer’s Society.
+From 1999 to 2005 Rudin was a member of the International WASBE board, and since November 2012 he has been president of the German Section of WASBE.
+Since 2003 he has served as vice president of the Hessian/Saarland/Rhineland-Palatinate section of the German Composer’s Society.

 Most of his compositions are commissioned works for institutes, orchestras, ensembles, choirs and musicians of Germany and other countries.
 Some of his compositions were nominated as compulsory pieces at German and international competitions.
 His works are documented on more than 50 CDs, with productions and live recordings at many broadcasting companies in Germany, Austria, Switzerland, Netherlands, Italy, Australia, Ireland and the U.S.

 Workshops for composition, analysis and instrumentation, for conducting and about the interpretation of his own works, to which he is invited by several countries, broaden his activities.
 These are also helpful in establishing contact between the composer and the interpreter

 Works for Winds

 - Abendklänge (2000/01)

 - Bis ins Unendliche… (2000/2001